dizsel74/dizsel74/README.md

 - 👋 Hi, I’m @dizsel74
 - 👀 I’m interested in Web and apps dev
-- 🌱 Love UX, UI and FrontEnd Develop
+- 🌱 Love UX, UI and FrontEnd Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dizsel74@gmail.com or arturomendozarendon@gmail.com